SJ-Hong86/pytorch-playbook/README.md

 # pytorch-playbook
-examples based on Issactoast post[pytorch]
+This project contains the examples based on Issactoast post[pytorch]